-This works best when everyone is equal in skill level, so the mentors work hard to promote learning among rookies to raise their level of competency to that of the others.
-We encourage collaboration to aid this process.
+This works best when everyone is equal in skill level, so the mentors work hard to promote learning among rookies to raise their level of competency to that of their peers.
+We encourage collaboration with the other students to aid in this process.

 Role of the mentor

 Pursuant to the goals listed here, the mentors teach rookies the basics of writing software and enough of the tools to make them productive contributors.
 The veterans already know how to write software, so the mentors can focus on actually teaching them software engineering.
 Ideally, the students contribute during the design process and are able to justify their design decisions.

 The students learn the subject matter most efficiently with mentor guidance, so the mentors are fundamentally in a partnership with the students.
 While the students should do the work, the mentors should use their experience to inform the students of available tools and potential pitfalls so an informed design decision is made.
 In this sense, the mentors are primarily in an advisory role.